pierrejay/EZModbus/docs/30-how-to-guides/300-modbus-client-master.md

 `sendRequest()` does not _really_ block execution as it uses a FreeRTOS event notification internally.
 It's actually pretty efficient when called from a dedicated task: instead of wasting CPU clocks by continuously polling for the request status, it will totally yield while waiting ; if you have other tasks running in parallel, they will run uninterrupted.

-{% hint style="info" %}
+!!! note "Note on memory footprint"
-**Note on memory footprint**: the two request/response frames have a total memory overhead of 536 bytes.
+    The two request/response frames have a total memory overhead of 536 bytes.
 If you create them inside a FreeRTOS task, make sure to have enough stack, or declare them `static`.
-If doing successive requests, it is possible to reuse the same request & response Frames between different calls to `sendRequest()` .
+If doing successive requests, it is possible to reuse the same request & response Frames between different calls to `sendRequest()`.

-{% endhint %}
+    A "clever" trick to reduce memory usage, is to use the same `Frame` object for both request and response: internally, the Frame metadata & payload are stored before being sent on the bus so there is no race condition between reading your request and writing back the response.

-## **Asynchronous mode with Result tracker** (non-blocking)
+## Asynchronous mode with Result tracker (non-blocking)

 * Returns immediately after sending the request
 * Allows your application to continue other tasks while waiting